-The CCU had two toilets that were used by both males and females, although staff did try to keep one for mainly female use.
-The toilets displayed information posters in relation to sanitary products and had sanitary bins.
+The CCU had three toilets, two were used by males and the other by females.
+The female toilet displayed information posters in relation to sanitary products and had a sanitary bin.
 It was seen that all toilets had cleaning facilities with a soap dispenser, paper hand towels and sinks.

 The toilet areas appeared clean and in good order.
-There was no additional cleaning of the toilets in response to COVID-19, but they were still cleaned daily as part of the scheduled cleaning programme.
+There was no additional cleaning of the toilets due to COVID-19, they continued to be cleaned daily as part of the scheduled cleaning programme.
+It was noted however that the Team Manager would often arrange for additional cleaning of the toilets if the CCU was particularly busy.